WoopSocial/typescript-sdk/README.md

 ```

 > [!NOTE]
-> This package is published as an ES Module (ESM) only.
-For applications using
+> This package is published as a dual-module package, supporting both ES Module
-> CommonJS, use `await import()` to import and use this package.
+> (ESM) and CommonJS (CJS) consumers.
+ESM and CJS builds are available under
+> `dist/esm` and `dist/commonjs` respectively, and the correct build is resolved
+> automatically via the package's `exports` map.
 <!-- No SDK Installation [installation] -->

 <!-- Start Requirements [requirements] -->